Acerra: History

+Modern Issues

-Acerra is a suburb of Naples.
-In the 1990s to the 2000s, a waste management crisis broke out in the city as a result of illegal dumping by the Pellini brothers, Camorra members.
-Majority of the waste was dumped in the region between Acerra, Nola, and Marigliano, referred to as the "Triangle of Death".
+From the 1990s to the 2000s, a waste management crisis broke out in the city as a result of illegal dumping by the Pellini brothers, Camorra members.
+The majority of the waste was dumped in the region between Acerra, Nola, and Marigliano, referred to as the "Triangle of Death".
 A 2004 study by Alfredo Mazza published in The Lancet Oncology revealed that deaths by cancer in the area are much higher than the European average.
-In 2009, the Acerra incineration facility was completed at a cost of over €350 million.
-The incinerator burns 600,000 tons of waste per year to produce refuse-derived fuel.
+In 2009, the Acerra incineration facility was completed at a cost of more than €350 million.
+The incinerator burns 600,000 tons of waste per year in order to produce refuse-derived fuel.
 The energy produced from the facility is enough to power 200,000 households per year.

-Main sights

-Acerra Cathedral, originally built over an ancient temple of Hercules and remade in the 19th century.
-It houses some Baroque canvasses from the 17th century.
-Annexed is the Bishop's Palace.

-Church of Corpus Domini (16th century).

-Church of Annunziata (15th century), with a 12th-century crucifix and a 15th-century Annunciation attributed to Dello Delli.